Understanding Your TrainingPeaks.com Structured Workout Plan

 Q: Why can’t I export swim workouts?

-A: TP.com reports that this is a limitation on current swim devices and is working on a solution.
+A: TP.com reports that this is a limitation on current swim devices and that a solution is coming.

 Q: Why does my Garmin device display a different zone range than the TP.com Workout Details or the 80/20 Zone Calculator?

-A: Regrettably, once a structured workout is imported to Garmin, the device takes over the zone ranges.
-While you still enjoy the benefit of being guided by the device through the structure of the workout, the displayed intensity zones will not precisely match the 80/20 Zones.
+A: Regrettably, once a structured workout is imported to Garmin, the device takes over and uses proprietary zone ranges.
+While you still enjoy the benefit of being guided by the device through the structure of the workout, the displayed zone ranges will not precisely match the 80/20 Zones.
+Here’s why:

 When using heart rate as an intensity metric, Garmin keys off the lactate threshold heart rate (LTHR) specified in Garmin Connect (either GarminConnect.com or the Garmin Connect app).
 So it’s important that your Garmin LTHR match your TP.com LTHR.
 But this will not prevent discrepancies from occurring.
 Let’s say that your LTHR is 165 BPM and it is set at this value both on TP.com and in Garmin Connect.
 On the 80/20 heart rate scale, Zone 2 tops out at 89% of LTHR, which in this case would be 147 BPM.
 But Garmin does something different.
 Suppose you export and execute a workout that contains a Zone 2 segment.
 Your Garmin device will automatically define this zone as 147 +/- 4 BPM, or 143 to 151 BPM, allowing you to exceed your true Zone 2.